MakenaG/Recipe-Application/README.md

 This app is a platform for users to search for their favorite recipes .
 With a user-friendly interface and a vast collection of recipes, the Recipe App is the perfect tool for finding inspiration for your next meal.

 # Features
+1. Login link
-Search for recipes by keyword or ingredient
+2. Search for recipes by keyword or ingredient
-View detailed information and instructions for each recipe
+3. View detailed information and instructions for each recipe

 # This program consists of;